HL7/cql/input/pages/02-authorsguide.md

 #### Comparing Dates and Times

-CQL supports comparison of [.id]#Date# and [.id]#Time# values using the expected comparison operators.
-Note however, that when [.id]#Date# and [.id]#Time# values are not specified completely, the result may be [.kw]#null#, depending on whether there is enough information to make an accurate determination.
-In general, CQL treats [.id]#Date# and [.id]#Time# values that are only known to some specific precision as an uncertainty over the range at the first unspecified precision.
+CQL supports comparison of <span class="id">Date</span> and <span class="id">Time</span> values using the expected comparison operators.
+Note however, that when <span class="id">Date</span> and <span class="id">Time</span> values are not specified completely, the result may be <span class="kw">null</span>, depending on whether there is enough information to make an accurate determination.
+In general, CQL treats <span class="id">Date</span> and <span class="id">Time</span> values that are only known to some specific precision as an uncertainty over the range at the first unspecified precision.
 For example:

 ``` cql
 Date(2014)
 ```

 This value can be read as “some date within the year 2014”, because only the year component is known.
-Applying these semantics yields the intuitively correct result when comparing [.id]#Date# and [.id]#Time# values with varying levels of precision.
+Applying these semantics yields the intuitively correct result when comparing <span class="id">Date</span> and <span class="id">Time</span> values with varying levels of precision.

 ``` cql
 Date(2012) < Date(2014, 2, 15)
 ```

-This example returns [.kw]#true# because even though the month and day of the first date are unknown, the year, 2012, is known to be less than the year of the second date, 2014.
+This example returns <span class="kw">true</span> because even though the month and day of the first date are unknown, the year, 2012, is known to be less than the year of the second date, 2014.
 By contrast:

 ``` cql
 Date(2015) < Date(2014, 2, 15)
 ```

-The result in this example is [.kw]#false# because the year, 2015, is not less than the year of the second date.
+The result in this example is <span class="kw">false</span> because the year, 2015, is not less than the year of the second date.
 And finally:

 ``` cql
 Date(2014) < Date(2014, 2, 15)
 ```

-The result in this example is [.kw]#null# because the first date could be any date within the year 2014, so it could be less than the second date, but it could be greater.
+The result in this example is <span class="kw">null</span> because the first date could be any date within the year 2014, so it could be less than the second date, but it could be greater.

-Note that due to variability in the way week numbers are calculated, weeks are not valid for [.id]#Date# or [.id]#DateTime# comparisons and will result in an error.
+Note that due to variability in the way week numbers are calculated, weeks are not valid for <span class="id">Date</span> or <span class="id">DateTime</span> comparisons and will result in an error.

-When comparing [.id]#DateTime# values with different timezone offsets, implementations should normalize to the timezone offset of the evaluation request timestamp, but only when the comparison precision is hours, minutes, seconds, or milliseconds.
+When comparing <span class="id">DateTime</span> values with different timezone offsets, implementations should normalize to the timezone offset of the evaluation request timestamp, but only when the comparison precision is hours, minutes, seconds, or milliseconds.

-Date and time comparisons are performed by comparing the values at each precision, beginning with years, and proceeding to the finest precision specified in either input, with seconds and milliseconds treated as a single precision using a [.id]#Decimal#.
-This means that if one date or time is specified to a different level of precision than the other, the result of the comparison may be [.kw]#null#, or _unknown_.
+Date and time comparisons are performed by comparing the values at each precision, beginning with years, and proceeding to the finest precision specified in either input, with seconds and milliseconds treated as a single precision using a <span class="id">Decimal</span>.
+This means that if one date or time is specified to a different level of precision than the other, the result of the comparison may be <span class="kw">null</span>, or _unknown_.
 However, it is often the case that comparisons should only be carried to a specific level of precision.
 To enable this, CQL provides precision-based versions of the comparison operators:

 <a name="table-2-n"></a>
 [cols=",",options="header",]
 |==================================
 |Operator |Precision-based Operator
-|*=* |[.kw]#same as#
+|*=* |<span class="kw">same as</span>
-|*<* |[.kw]#before#
+|*<* |<span class="kw">before</span>
-|*>* |[.kw]#after#
+|*>* |<span class="kw">after</span>
-|*\<=* |[.kw]#same or before#
+|*\<=* |<span class="kw">same or before</span>
-|*>=* |[.kw]#same or after#
+|*>=* |<span class="kw">same or after</span>
 |==================================

-Table 2‑N - The precision-based comparison operators for [.kw]#Date# and [.kw]#Time# comparisons
+Table 2‑N - The precision-based comparison operators for <span class="kw">Date</span> and <span class="kw">Time</span> comparisons

-If no precision is specified, these operators are synonyms for the symbolic conversion operators, and the comparisons are performed in the same way (from years, or hours for [.id]#Time# values, down to the finest precision specified in either input, with seconds and milliseconds treated as a single precision using a decimal).
+If no precision is specified, these operators are synonyms for the symbolic conversion operators, and the comparisons are performed in the same way (from years, or hours for <span class="id">Time</span> values, down to the finest precision specified in either input, with seconds and milliseconds treated as a single precision using a decimal).
 But if a precision is specified, the comparison is performed beginning with years and proceeding only to the specified level of precision.
 For example:

 ``` cql
 Date(2014) same year as Date(2014, 7, 11)